 What Should I Do If The Withdrawal Method Goes Wrong?

 If you think the withdrawal method might have failed, taking action as soon as possible is essential.
-First, get tested for STIs, especially if you and your partner haven't been tested recently.
+First, get immediate help regarding emergency contraception.
+Time is of the essence.
+Contact your local sexual health clinic, GP or pharmacist without delay.

 What are The Disadvantages of The Pull-Out Method?